davidwarrington/postcss-focus-visible-within/README.md

 ## Alternatives

 You might prefer to use a custom snippet.
-Here's an example for VSCode/VSCode based browsers.
+Here's an example for VSCode/VSCode based editors.
 Add it to `.vscode/css.code-snippets` in your project, or if you'd like to use it globally, add it to `~/Library/Application Support/Code/User/snippets/css.json`.

 ```jsonc
 {